brazso/coherence-cache-manager/README.md

   		<constructor-arg ref="cacheConfig" />
   </bean>
 ```
-If you want to use a different bean id than 'cacheManager', make sure you let Spring know using the 'cache-manager' property of the cache config.
+If you want to use a different bean id than 'cacheManager', make sure you edit the 'cache-manager' property of the cache config element.

 ```xml
  <cache:annotation-driven cache-manager="myCacheManager"/>
 ```

+Lastly, make sure you have the coherence cache-config and pof-config files in your classpath

 <h3>Build<h3>